PhD: New Relevant Ethical Aspects Regarding Stem Cell Research And The Creation Of Chimeras

-Myths about Animal Experimentation
+Common Misconceptions about Animal Experimentation

 This project addresses common but problematic assumptions concerning biomedical animal experimentation that are held by proponents and opponents of this research practice respectively.
-Its main aim is to debunk these assumptions as myths by showing that they are grounded in an overly simplified picture of scientific practice (including its regulation), unjustified generalisations, and/or the downplaying of uncertainties.
+Its main aim is to debunk these assumptions by showing that they are grounded in an overly simplified picture of scientific practice (including its regulation), unjustified generalisations, and/or the downplaying of uncertainties.
 To achieve this aim, the project integrates ELSI research and a philosophy-of-science-in-practice approach.

 Legal Issues of Genome Editing in Plants and Animals